QAGovaerts/QAGovaerts.github.io/_posts/2023-08-18-installing_TrueNAS.md

 ## The pool

 For the pool I selected the four HDDs as Data VDevs and put them in a RAIDZ1 configuration.
 This gives me 12 TB of capacity and one parity drives, so I could lose one drive without losing any data.
-I put the SSD in de Cache VDevs and created the pool.
+I put the SSD in the Cache VDevs and created the pool.

 ## Making a backup